Phase ordering kinetics of the long-range Ising model: Abstract

 \section{Abstract}

-We introduce a novel method that eases the daunting task of simulating dynamics in spin systems with long-range interaction.
-Our Monte Carlo simulations of the long-range Ising model for the nonequilibrium phase ordering dynamics in two spatial dimensions perform $\sim 10^3$ times faster than the standard approach.
+We use an efficient method that eases the daunting task of simulating dynamics in spin systems with long-range interaction.
+Our Monte Carlo simulations of the long-range Ising model for the nonequilibrium phase ordering dynamics in two spatial dimensions perform significantly faster than the standard Metropolis approach and considerably more efficiently than the kinetic Monte Carlo method.
 Importantly, this enables us to establish agreement with the theoretical prediction for the time dependence of domain growth, in contrast to previous numerical studies.
-Our method can easily be generalized to applications in other systems.
+This method can easily be generalized to applications in other systems.

 Generic models of statistical physics exhibiting a transition from disordered to ordered states have been proved to be instrumental for understanding the dynamics in diverse fields, from species evolution \cite{Bak} to traffic flow \cite{Bak}, from economic dynamics \cite{Economics} to rainfall dynamics \cite{rainfall}.
 An extensively used paradigm is the Ising model with nearest-neighbor (NNIM) interaction \cite{Bray_article,puri2009kinetics}.
 Even the complex neural dynamics of brain depends on similar underlying mechanisms \cite{Beggs}.
 The maximum entropy models obtained from experimental data upon mapping the spiking activities of the neurons onto {spin variables} are equivalent to Ising models \cite{Schneidman}.
 However, it is believed that the neuron activities are effectively modelled by long-distance communications \cite{Beggs}.
 In nature, also many other intermolecular interactions are evidently long-range, e.g., electrostatic forces, polarization forces, etc. Hence, a more complete picture calls for employing models that consider long-range interactions.